 Questions to Consider First

-Trust Mike, and get an electric clipper.
-But first, answers these questions to find which will work best for your face.
-When and where will you be using it?
+When considering which beard trimmer is best for your needs, you need to ask yourself the following questions: When and where will you be using it?
 Are you maintaining the same beard you've had for years and just need a one-trick pony?
 Do you alternate between short and long styles and need a trimmer that offers a lot of variety?
-Will you take your trimmer on business trips or are you leaving it in a bathroom cabinet?
+Will you use it to draw clean lines or even trim hair down to its shortest possible length?
+Will you take your trimmer on trips, or are you leaving it in a bathroom cabinet?
+Does it matter if it’s corded, or does it need to be chargeable?
+(And does a quick charge matter to you?)
+Will you ever want to trim your facial hair while showering?
+(Tell us how that works out, but hey, lots of guys apparently do this!)
 Finally, what’s your budget?

 No matter how you answered any of these questions, our picks have you covered.
-Find your go-to groomer below.
+Find your go-to beard trimmer below.

 For shorter beards, Gilman suggests that you "start with a longer guard and move toward a shorter guard — you can’t put hair back on if too much is removed," he warns.
 "We’d recommend starting with a #1 guard and moving down to a .5 guard if the hair isn’t trimmed enough the first go around."